Oyekunle-Mark/blog/content/posts/booting-a-custom-linux-kernel.md

 Module                  Size  Used by    Not tainted
 ```

-Now that we can successfully boot into the kernel.
+Now we can successfully boot into the kernel.

 ## Add the QEMU GDB support